Avivim school bus bombing

 The Avivim school bus bombing was a terrorist attack on an Israeli school bus on 22 May 1970, in which 12 civilians were killed, nine of them children, and 25 were wounded, one of whom died of a wound sustained in the attack 44 years later.
 The attack took place on the road to Moshav Avivim, near Israel's border with Lebanon.
-Two rocket-propelled grenades (RPGs) were fired at the bus.
+Two rocket-propelled grenades were fired at the bus.
 The attack was one of the first carried out by the PFLP-GC.

 Attack

 Early in the morning, the bus departed from Avivim heading with its passengers to two local schools.
-This route had been scouted by the terrorists, believed to have infiltrated from Lebanon, and an ambush was set up.
+This route had been scouted by the Palestinian militants, believed to have infiltrated from Lebanon, and an ambush was set up.
 As the bus passed by, ten minutes after leaving Avivim, it was attacked by heavy gunfire from both sides of the road.
 The driver was among those hit in the initial barrage, as were the two other adults on board.
 The three were killed as the bus crashed into an embankment as the attackers continued firing into the vehicle.